RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

-Here is the list of all utility function you can import
+Here is the list of all utility functions you can import

 - `fn sortInPlace(mut l: List[T])`
 - `fn sort(l: List[T]) -> List[T]`